 Watch this 5-minute video showing how to embed a YouTube video into a course with the multimedia filter.

 PoodLL is one of the most commonly added free plugins to Moodle and Totara.
 It allows you to record, store and add video and audio to your courses.
 You can use the PoodLL repository to add multimedia to common activities and resources such as pages and forums, or use one of the dozen of special PoodLL resource types available.
 PoodLL hosts its multimedia on a Red5 server in Tokyo, which may not allow quick access for North American users, but you could setup your own Red5 server to improve load times.

 Cloud-based video solutions provide ease of use and increased privacy and security.
 One such solution, MediaCore is a cloud-based video hosting and management platform that helps you curate and share media.
 Mediacore offers optional Canadian hosting to address privacy and intellectual property concerns.
 With a Mediacore plug-in, you can upload video directly from your computer, or from their hosted library to embed into the LMS.

 View a 2-minute video demonstrating how to add video to courses with MediaCore.

-We've put together a Complete Moodle User Guide, where we cover the most useful advanced features in Moodle, all of which you can use in achieving common business objectives, and increasing learner engagement.
+We've put together a Complete Moodle User Guide (Chapter 3 on Advanced Features), where we cover the most useful advanced features in Moodle, all of which you can use in achieving common business objectives, and increasing learner engagement.
 Features include multimedia, communication, gamification, mobile learning, and badges in Moodle.